2manas8/Footfall_Counter/README.md

 # IoT_Footfall_Counter

 ## Overview
-The Mall Footfall Counter is an IoT-based solution designed to accurately track the number of people entering and exiting a mall or a specific area within the mall.
+The Mall Footfall Counter is an IoT-based solution designed to accurately track the number of people entering a mall or a specific area within the mall.
 It utilizes sensors and cloud-based analytics to provide real-time and historical data on foot traffic, enabling mall management to make informed decisions regarding staffing, security, and marketing strategies.

 ## Features
 - **Accurate Footfall Tracking**: Utilizes advanced sensors to accurately count the number of people entering and exiting the monitored area.